europace/baufismart-antraege-api/README.md

 204 no content
 ```

-### Set state
+### Set state and send message
-If you set a state for an approval the adivsor will be automatically informed by your descision and comment.
+If you set a state for an approval the adivsor will be automatically informed by your descision and message.
+You can use it, to send advisor a message if you choose the right state and use the property `kommentar`.

 Requirement:
 - the caller is loan officer for the approval